AmyStephen/amystephen.github.com/_posts/2014-06-11-social-network-attacks-on-women.md

 show how those are not valid and only perpetuate more harm.

-**Note:** The fact that certain assertions are made about *how women should be treated* or *what women's rights are* in no way suggest anything one way or the other about men.
+**Note:** The fact that certain assertions are made about *how women should be treated* or *what women's rights are* in no way suggests anything one way or the other about men.
 This article is not about men.
 This article is only about women.
 For some people, that is very difficult and offensive.
 That's why I am pulling that point out at the beginning.
 If you are unable to comfortably consider a woman's perspective independently, I advise you not to read further.